 There are 3 primary ways in which our organization functions to meet the needs of these particular demographics of people:

 When confronted with the challenges of an environment, some people make a difference from a distance; we moved into the neighborhood.
 See how our organization is participating in the redemptive transformation of a notoriously troubled neighborhood in Nashville.

 There are far too many places with needs and far too many things to be done for any one organization to handle them all.
-So, with 18 years of experience, we mobilize groups of friends, churches, schools or associations, to meet such needs for these people.
+So, with over 20 years of experience, we mobilize groups of friends, churches, schools or associations, to meet such needs for these people.